TurboWarp/docs/docs/development/extensions/hats.md

 In this example, the "broadcast [dropdown]" block only runs hats with that specific option, while the "broadcast all" block runs all hats regardless of dropdown value.

 A hat can contain multiple fields.
-For example if a hat has two dropdowns and you call startHats using a second argument that only has 1 value, it will only check that dropdown.
+For example, if a hat has two dropdowns and you call startHats using a second argument that only has 1 value, it will only check that dropdown.
 If you specify multiple values in the second argument, it will check all of them.

 ## Restart existing threads